EPA chief faces Capitol Hill grilling over ethical missteps

-WASHINGTON (AP) - Environmental Protection Agency chief Scott Pruitt faces potentially make-or-break hearings Thursday on Capitol Hill, where he is expected to be peppered with questions about spending and ethics scandals that have triggered bipartisan calls for his ouster.
+WASHINGTON (AP) - Environmental Protection Agency chief Scott Pruitt testified Thursday in potentially make-or-break hearings on Capitol Hill, where he faced questions about spending and ethics scandals that have triggered bipartisan calls for his ouster.

-Pruitt was scheduled to testify about his agency's budget in back-to-back hearings before two House subcommittees.
+Pruitt read a prepared statement about his agency's fiscal year 2019 budget priorities to begin the first of two back-to-back hearings before House subcommittees.

+On the ethics issues swirling around him, Pruitt said he had nothing to hide.

+"Facts are facts and fiction is fiction," Pruitt said, adding that many of the media reports about him were twisted half-truths and lies.

-The public grilling comes amid notable erosion in support for Pruitt among fellow Republicans after a nearly monthlong hammering of negative headlines about outsized security spending, first-class flights and a sweetheart condo lease.
+The public grilling comes amid erosion in support for Pruitt among fellow Republicans after a monthlong swarm of negative headlines about outsized security spending, first-class flights and a sweetheart condo lease.

-President Donald Trump has continued to stand by his EPA chief, but behind closed doors, White House officials concede Pruitt's job is in serious jeopardy.
-In the last week, a growing list of Republican lawmakers has joined the chorus of Democrats calling for new investigations into Pruitt's actions.
+President Donald Trump has continued to stand by his EPA chief.
+But behind closed doors, White House officials concede Pruitt's job is in jeopardy.
+A growing list of Republican lawmakers has joined Democrats in calling for new investigations into Pruitt's actions.

 Republican Sen. John Kennedy of Louisiana said Pruitt's behavior has begun to hurt Trump's credibility, as well as the Republican Party generally.